koljapluemer/useful-one-liners/README.md

 # useful-one-liners
-Termin oneliners I always have to search for again :/
+Terminal oneliners I always have to search for again :/

 ## Heroku CLI add repository to existing app